girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/stock-market-game/roadmap.md

 ---

-# Roadmap
+# ROADMAP FOR STOCK MARKET GAMES

 <img src="/assets/img/roadmap.png" />

-# In this lesson you will learn about
+## In today's lesson we will learn about:

 - Conscious and subconscious attitudes
 - Impressions of banks